acend/openshift-operations-training/content/en/docs/01/01_installation.md

 https://api.ops.openshift.ch
 ```

-The cluster operators are a good indicator, whether the cluster is healhty or not:
+The cluster operators are a good indicator whether the cluster is healhty or not:

 ```bash
 $ oc get clusteroperators // "oc get co" for short